soulwhisper/homelab-ops/docs/src/infrastructure/cloudflare.md

 > routing internal domains to Cloudflare network

 - create a cloudflare tunnel, leave configs empty, record your tunnel id and token;
+- http/s based proxy has a negative impact on quic;